 Once you reach New Paltz, you might notice lots of folks will ask if you’ve visited the Mohonk Mountain House.
 That’s because stepping foot in this award-winning National Historic Landmark resort from the mid-1800s feels like entering another world.
 You can buy day passes and packages that grant access to the 85 miles of hiking trails, row-boating on their glacial lake, and relaxing massages and treatments at their world-class spa.
 Hot tip: dining reservations and spa treatments need to be booked in advance!

 Photo Credit: Kelder’s Farm

 Fresh berries make a great snack on road trips, and picking them yourself means they’re about as fresh as they get.
 Just a 20-minute drive west from New Paltz, Kelder’s Farm offers pick-your-own blueberries option in July and August, along with blackberry and strawberry picking in August.
 You can pick vegetables and even flowers all summer long.

 From New Paltz, take a 45-minute drive to the Old Rhinebeck Aerodrome and turn your eyes to the skies.
 The museum is open daily during the summer months.
-Watch History of Flight Airshows every Saturday afternoon from July 6 to August 10 in 2019 or check out the vintage WWI-era planes perform a spectacular airshow every Sunday afternoon from June 16 to August 1 in 2019.
+On weekends through October, watch History of Flight Airshows every Saturday afternoon or check out the vintage WWI-era planes perform a spectacular airshow every Sunday afternoon.
 You might even catch their 1909 Bleriot—one of the world’s oldest regularly flying planes—in action.